moppymopperson/senseekan/README.md

 There are a number of guides on how to do this.
 The official docs are out of date and don't work.
 I've found the easiest solution is this script. https://gist.github.com/Lewiscowles1986/fecd4de0b45b2029c390

+You may find, as I did, that the RPi is pretty terrible access point, and cannot stream data anywhere near fast enough to be useful.
+I wound up buying a mobil nano router and using that as an access point instead.